Whether you like earthy or floral notes, we are covering all different types of green tea in this helpful guide to 16 types of green tea!

 Konacha tea leaves on a wooden spoon on an isolated white background.

-Flavor, Aroma, and Appearance: Konacha has a strong and robust flavor compared to other Japanese green teas.
-It is often described as being slightly bitter, grassy, and vegetal, with a refreshing and earthy taste.
-Konacha has a vibrant green color and a powdery texture.
-It consists of tiny tea particles, which create a cloudy appearance when brewed.
+It is a slightly bitter grassy tea with an earthy taste.
+Konacha has a vibrant green color with visible tiny tea particles, which create a cloudy appearance when brewed.

-Brewing Method: Due to its small particle size, Konacha is typically brewed in a unique way.
-It is commonly prepared using a fine-meshed tea strainer or by pouring hot water directly into a teapot with the tea leaves.
-The tea is then served in small cups, and the fine particles may settle at the bottom of the cup.
+Because konacha has such small tea particles, it is prepared using a fine-meshed tea strainer or by pouring hot water directly into a teapot with the tea leaves.
+The tea is then served in small cups, and the fine particles mostly settle at the bottom of the cup.

 Kukicha